-The payment of a compensation fee is not implemented in the LinkingAlps project, because the Service OJPFare is not part of this profile and due to point raised above.
+The payment of a compensation fee is not implemented in the LinkingAlps project, because the Service OJPFare is not part of this profile and due to the point raised above.

 A comprehensive overview of the suggested extension and their placement within the OJP-profile can be found in Annex 11.2.

-Wishes for future OJP Versions

-Clarification on Error-Messages: Can the Status be true while setting an ErrorCondition in order to define a warning?
-Please note: The combination of status and error (see section 4.2.4) is the suggested method and is very likely to be the expected behaviour in the next OJP version.

 Use-cases

-Use cases for the LinkingAlps project are defined in the Deliverable D.T1.2.1. of the LinkingAlps project.
+Use cases for the LinkingAlps project are defined in the Deliverable D.T1.2.1.(Use Case Definitions) of the LinkingAlps project.

 Compatibility with other OJP implementations